saratarekg/Trip-Genie/README.md

    - **View your Wishlist:** Quickly view and manage the items you’ve added by clicking the heart icon located in the top-right of the navbar

-   - **View your Account status:** To view and manage your preferences, wallet history and notifications, click on the burger button (☰) at the top right corner of the navbar.
+   - **Manage profile settings:** To view and manage your preferences, wallet, wallet history, redeem loyalty points and notifications, click on the burger button (☰) at the top right corner of the navbar.
 Once clicked, select the 'My Account' tab.

    - **Get Assistance and Resolve Issues:** Under the 'Help and Support' tab, accessible by clicking the burger button (☰) at the top right corner of the navbar, you can view the FAQs for common queries or submit complaints for further assistance.